MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/suspend-your-work-manage-your-shelvesets.md

 - **Interruption:** You have pending changes that aren't ready to check in, but you need to work on a different task.
 - **Collaboration:** You have pending changes that aren't ready to check in, but you need to share them with another team member.
 - **Code review:** You want another team member to review your pending changes.
-To learn more about code reviews, see [Day in the life of a devops developer: write new code for a user story](day-life-alm-developer-write-new-code-user-story.md).
+To learn more about code reviews, see [Day in the life of a devops developer: Write new code for a user story](day-life-alm-developer-write-new-code-user-story.md).
 - **Private build:** Before you check in your changes, you want to use your automated build system to build and test your code.
 - **Backup:** You have work in progress that you can't finish but want to make a backup copy of.
 You want the backup copy to be stored on your server and available to other team members.
 - **Handoff:** You have work in progress that you want to hand off to another team member.

-You can move your [pending changes](develop-code-manage-pending-changes.md) to a shelveset on the server and then clean your [workspace](create-work-workspaces.md).
+In these scenarios and others, you can move your [pending changes](develop-code-manage-pending-changes.md) to a shelveset on the server and then clean your [workspace](create-work-workspaces.md).
 The shelveset saves your file revisions, comment, list of related work items, and check-in notes when you evaluate policies before shelving.

 ## Prerequisites